-In connection with this offering, we will enter into a new employment agreement with Mr. Lippe, or the Lippe Employment Agreement, which will take effect as of the effectiveness of the registration statement of which this prospectus forms a part and which shall supersede Mr. Lippe's employment agreement entered into on April 1, 2017.
+In connection with this offering, we have entered into a new employment agreement with Mr. Lippe, or the Lippe Employment Agreement, which supersedes Mr. Lippe's employment agreement entered into on April 1, 2017.
 The Lippe Employment Agreement reflects updated and enhanced severance terms which include certain change in control severance benefits.